 These survival times are very long if the organism isn't exposed to sunlight.
 In an experiment that simulated a barn floor under defecating cows, salmonella survived for 5 years (Forshell and Ekesbo, 1996).
 These researchers found S. Typhimurium in an empty slurry pit that had not been used for 4 years.
 Once dehydrated, some strains have been shown to survive exposure to 100o C for one hour (Kirby and Davies, 1990).

-Salmonella survives in lagoons and can be recycled back to the herd in the flush water (Gay and Hunsaker, 1993).
+Salmonella survives well in water, surviving in lagoons where it can be recycled back to the herd in the flush water (Gay and Hunsaker, 1993).

 10. Salmonella replicates in moist environments (< 85% dry matter) even with scarce nutrients.

 Salmonella replicates rapidly in mixed feeds and on surfaces (wood!) that have been washed but have not been adequately sanitized.
 Other workers found that the bacteria survived for at least 119 days in contaminated pond water.

 Salmonella replicates very well in composted manure solids used for bedding once it becomes wet, is contaminated and is at a sufficient temperature, which it will often be when laid upon by resting cows.

 Salmonella is often present at low levels in many purchased feedstuffs, such as vegetable protein sources and both vegetable and animal fat sources.
 Under warm environmental conditions, mixing these contaminated feed ingredients with wet feeds, such as silage or haylage, may allow the organism to replicate until infectious doses for normal animals are reached if sufficient time between mixing and consumption passes.
 Placing wet mixed feeds on contaminated surfaces such as feed alleys may allow the same consequence.

 Minimize replication time, such as by not mixing large batches of moist feed that are stored or not mixing well in advance of consumption.